-The College of Health will be located in the Health | Science | Technology (HST) building, Lehigh University’s newest, state-of-the-art research facility slated for completion in 2021.
-The innovative, flexible, and sustainably-designed facility will advance Lehigh University’s academic research endeavors.
-The primary goals of the building are to encourage an interdisciplinary culture via maximized transparency and accountability; develop functional neighborhoods that create a model of intensity and productivity; and engage the campus community by bringing the public into the building.
+The COH will be located in the Health, Science, and Technology (HST) Building, Lehigh University’s newest, state-of-the-art research facility slated to open in January 2022.
+The innovative, flexible, and sustainably designed facility will advance Lehigh University’s research innovation in STEM.
+The primary goals followed by the architects as they designed the building were to encourage interdisciplinary collaboration; develop functional neighborhoods that create a model of intensity and productivity; and engage the campus community by bringing the public into the building.

 Review of Applications

-Applicants should submit a letter of interest that addresses the qualifications for this position, a curriculum vitae, a research statement, a teaching statement, and contact information of three references.
-These materials should be submitted online by accessing: https://academicjobsonline.org/ajo/jobs/20269.
+Assistant professor applicants should submit a letter of interest that addresses the qualifications for this position, a curriculum vitae, a research statement, a teaching statement, and three letters of recommendation.
+Assistant professor applicants should apply at https://academicjobsonline.org/ajo/jobs/20269.